-In the above query we are finding the local administrator accounts that are member of administrators group but their name doesn’t contain Administrators or Domain admins.
-This makes sense because domain admins group is present on every domain joined computer.
-Hence excluding these two in our query will give us the exact local administrator accounts.
+In the above query, we are finding the local administrator accounts that are members of the administrators group, but their names don’t contain Administrators or Domain admins.
+This makes sense because every computer that has joined a domain has the domain admins group installed.
+Hence, excluding these two in our query will give us the exact local administrator accounts.

-After running this query, in the output you can see that it has listed the Test account with the device name.
-The Principal source is local, which means the account is created locally on the machine.
-Since I have a smaller lab setup, I have got just few results.
+After running this query, in the output, you can see that it has listed the Test account with the device name.
+The principal source is local, which means the account is created locally on the machine.
+Since I have a smaller lab setup, I have only gotten a few results.
 When you run the same query in your production, you will surely see many devices in the output.

-When you have got many devices in the output, and you have been asked to export the entire list, you can easily export the data.
+When you have got many devices in the CMPivot query output, and you have been asked to export the entire list, you can easily export the data.
 In the top-right corner of the CMPivot tool, you have an Export option.
-Click the Export option and from the drop-down select Results to file.
-You also have an option to copy the results to clipboard.
+Click on the Export option and from the drop-down, select Results to File.
+The results can also be copied to the clipboard.
 With this, you can easily export local administrator accounts to a file and send it via email.